 Relaxed he might be, but the man is absolutely sure of what he wants.
 The train, with its two black eyes, is almost on him.
 Head set resolutely on the railway line, the man has left no room for error.
 The gaze of the vagabond makes this 1891 painting doubly dreadful.
 His frightened eyes look straight from the painting and straight towards you and me.
 The eyes aren’t so much begging for help as making an accusation.
 They’re saying “why have you done this to me?”

-The answer’s simple.
-The Swiss painter, Gustave Jeanneret, thinks that the tramp is killing himself because poverty stricken people like him live so rough that they’re living without hope.
-Death would be better than the miserable existence they’re dragging out.
+The answer is simple.
+The Swiss painter, Gustave Jeanneret, thinks that the man is killing himself because poverty-stricken people like him live so rough that they’re living without hope.
+Death would be better than the miserable existence being dragged out.
 The picture of the swagman’s suicide acts as a plea for social justice.
-Gustave Jeanneret is saying that enough food and someplace warm to sleep and a little respect might be enough to stop awful deaths like the one in his painting.
+Gustave Jeanneret is saying that enough food, a warm place to sleep, and a little respect might be enough to stop awful deaths like the one in his painting.
 That’s the answer for those accusing eyes.

 This is not really a painting about suicide.
 It’s a political painting that uses suicide as a thought-piece for the injustice of the times.
 The painting uses this image of suicide to try to make things better.
 The very poor and the homeless, Sans espoir is saying, are so badly neglected by society that they are being driven, in their despair, to terrible solutions.
 Suicide could be one of those solutions, although it is more of an idea in Without Hope than something real.
 Gustave Jeanneret can have had no knowledge of whether homeless people kill themselves or not because of their poverty.
 Perhaps he’d read a newspaper report about the death in his picture.